 PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

-Instead of feeling relieved, you feel exposed.
+Instead of feeling relieved, you feel panicked.

-You look again at the document you’ve been working on.
 All you can see are the rough edges.
 The argument isn’t fully settled.
-The structure still feels slightly unstable.
-There are comments to yourself in capital letters, references you mean to return to, sections that are probably too descriptive, others that may have overreached.
+The structure still feels clunky.
+There are comments to yourself in capital letters, references you mean to return to, sections that are probably too descriptive, others that may have overreached, some are more “stream of consciousness” than “structured argument”.

 The thought of sending it - of letting another person see it before it has become what you hoped it would be - starts to feel much more difficult than it should.